dan-rocks/ContactPlanner/packages/server/plan.md

     auth/
     post(auth/verify-reset-pw) Requires userID (from searchParams), reset pw token, new password.
 Uses middleware to validate token schema then middleware to verify the resetPW token then updates the password in the database.

-  app
-    patch(update-sch) receives userID and schedule and updates the schedule object that belongs to that user. delete(delete-sch) receives userID and deletes user's schedule object.
+dayRouter
+    createEvent: privateProcedure.
+Adds an event to the day. if no day, create a day and assign it to the user's schedule.
+    deleteEvent: privateProcedure.
+Removes an event from the day. scheduleRouter

 wedding
     post(/rsvp) will add their information to the database.
-    1. verify the name, email, address exist and then validate the email (because it's unique)
-    2. Verify email is unique, if not then senderrorres
-    3. if unique, add to database
-    4. send success res
+1. verify the name, email, address exist and then validate the email (because it's unique) 2.
+Verify email is unique, if not then senderrorres 3. if unique, add to database 4. send success res